christianalfoni/rask-ui/docs/api/useAction.md

 ::: warning Important

 - Actions are processed sequentially, not in parallel
-- Failed actions pause the queue until retried or cancelled
+- **Failed actions stop the queue** - processing will not continue to the next action until the failed action is either retried or cancelled
 - **Do not destructure** state objects - breaks reactivity
 - Only call `useAction` during component setup phase
   :::